mdyd-dev/marketplace-module/README.md

   possible, you can download it here)
 * Post-install - use this phase to inform user of any post-installation operations that he/she may need to perform to finish installation.
 For example if your module needs to be included in liquid view - tell user about it.
-Dont hesitate to use `chalk` to emphasise important bits of information.
+Dont hesitate to use [chalk](https://github.com/chalk/chalk) to emphasise important bits of information.

 ### User input

-User input is handled by a amazing library called [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/) - it's great and its well documented and battle tested...
-See [short API docs](https://github.com/SBoudrias/Inquirer.js/#question) for more info.
+User input is handled by a amazing library called [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/).

 ```javascript
 prompting() {